-Best Colleges & Universities in Louisiana
+Best Colleges & Universities Louisiana 2022

 To accomplish this, EDsmart has ranked colleges in Louisiana according to four main factors including cost, academic quality, student satisfaction, and future salary potential.

 EDsmart assesses Louisiana colleges based on data that covers four main factors:

 - Salary After Attending (the median earnings of former students who received federal financial aid, at 10 years after entering the school)